-- In week 16, three outbreaks were reported: two with laboratory evidence of influenza and one ILI. - Influenza and ILI outbreaks were reported in three counties located in the central and southern regions of the state (see map 3).
-Of the three outbreaks reported, two have ongoing investigations. - A total of 493 outbreaks have been reported so far this season.
-Of those, 451 (91%) have been in facilities serving people at higher risk for complications due to influenza infection (children and adults aged ≥65 years). - More outbreaks have been reported this season than in previous seasons on record.
+- In week 11, three outbreaks were reported: all three had laboratory evidence of influenza infection. - Influenza and ILI outbreaks were reported in three counties located in the central region of the state (see map 3).
+Of the three outbreaks reported, two have ongoing investigations. - The number of outbreaks reported decreased in week 11 (see figure 6). - An increase in influenza B activity has been observed in recent weeks.
+As such, outbreaks of influenza B are expected in the coming weeks. - A total of 472 outbreaks have been reported so far this season.
+Of the 472 outbreaks reported, 434 (92%) have been in facilities serving people at higher risk for complications due to influenza infection (children and adults aged ≥65 years). - More outbreaks have been reported this season than in previous seasons on record.
 An average of 91 total outbreaks were reported during the last five seasons.